hypervel/hypervel.org/docs/docs/mail.md

 ### Previewing Mailables in the Browser

 When designing a mailable's template, it is convenient to quickly preview the rendered mailable in your browser like a typical Blade template.
-For this reason, Laravel Hyperf allows you to return any mailable directly from a route closure or controller.
+For this reason, Hypervel allows you to return any mailable directly from a route closure or controller.
 When a mailable is returned, it will be rendered and displayed in the browser, allowing you to quickly preview its design without needing to send it to an actual email address:

 ```php
 Route::get('/mailable', function () {